Information Relaxation and Dual Formulation of Controlled Markov Diffusions: Dynamic Portfolio Choice Problem

-Let $\pi_t=(\pi^{1}_t,\cdots,\pi^{n}_t)^{\top}$ denote the fraction of wealth invested in the risky assets.
-The instantaneous rate of consumption is denoted by $\tilde{c}_t$.
-The total wealth $W_{t}$ of a portfolio that consists of $n$ risky assets and one risk-free asset evolves according to
+Let $\pi_t=(\pi^{1}_t,\cdots,\pi^{n}_t)^{\top}$ and $\tilde{c}_t$ denote the fraction of wealth invested in $n$ risky assets and the instantaneous rate of consumption, respectively.
+The total wealth $W_{t}$ of a portfolio that consists of the $n$ risky assets and one risk-free asset evolves according to